Stunning Photographs that will make you want to visit Eastern Turkey

 Bitlis (near Lake Van)

-15km inland from the east coast of Lake Van, work-a-day Bitlis doesn’t see many tourists, yet it has one of eastern Anatolia’s highest concentrations of restored historical buildings including a huge castle that is visible from almost anywhere in the town and the important Ihlasiye Madrasa (Islamic school) which dates back to the 13th century.
+15km inland from the west coast of Lake Van, work-a-day Bitlis doesn’t see many tourists, yet it has one of eastern Anatolia’s highest concentrations of restored historical buildings including a huge castle that is visible from almost anywhere in the town and the important Ihlasiye Madrasa (Islamic school) which dates back to the 13th century.

 Cavustepe (near Van)